Multi-Agent Orchestration¶

 Look for agent_call tool usage:

-hector call coordinator "Complex task" --debug
+hector call coordinator "Complex task" --log-level debug

 Monitor Performance¶